ShafinH/DeteX/README.md

 # DeteX
-Improving the medical industry during the pandemic.
+Improving the medical industry during the pandemic with machine learning.

 <b>Sponsor Prize at MLH 2021 Season GBH<b/>